VTD-XML: General-purpose replacement for DOM or SAX

-XPath over huge XML documents
+XPath over large XML documents

 The extended edition of VTD-XML combining with 64-bit JVM makes possible XPath-based XML processing over huge XML documents (up to 256 GB) in size.

 For SOA/WS/XML security

 The combination of VTD-XML's high performance and incremental-update capability makes it essential to achieve the desired level of quality of service for SOA/WS/XML security applications.

 For SOA/WS/XML intermediary

 VTD-XML is well suited for SOA intermediary applications such as XML routers/switches/gateways, Enterprise Service Buses, and services aggregation points.
 All those applications perform the basic "store and forward" operations for which retaining the original XML is critical for minimizing latency.
 VTD-XML's incremental update capability also contributes significantly to the forwarding performance.

 VTD-XML's random-access capability lends itself well to XPath-based XML routing/switching/filtering common in AJAX and SOA deployment.